 What is the Shodor Scholars Program?

-| The model at right shows a sample computational solution to how epidemics are studied.
+The model at right shows a sample computational solution to how epidemics are studied.
 In this model, we study three populations of people: susceptible (healthy) people, infected people, and people who have been infected but are now recovered.
 By changing parameters such as the infection probability and recovery time, we can explore the behavior of this epidemic over a period of time. |

 During the two week workshop, the following topics will be presented:

 Students will be expected to work in teams to solve a variety of small-scale modeling problems, using a variety of computing tools.
 Opportunities for informal and formal presentations are provided throughout the course of the program.
-The final week is devoted to the identification of a larger problem, the design and implementation of a computational solution, and presentation of results.
+The final week is devoted to the identification of a larger problem, the design and implementation of a computational solution, and the presentation of results.

-Shodor Scholar applicants must have completed 8th grade (or its home school equivalent) and not have completed 11th grade to be considered for this program.
+Who is Eligible?Shodor Scholar applicants must be rising 9th-12th graders to be considered for this program.
 Successful applicants will have had at least one course in science, and should be on grade level for mathematics.

 The Scholars program is a day (non-residential) program.
 Students must be available to attend the entire two-week program.
 The program runs from 9 am to 4 pm daily, Monday through Friday.